 When it launched, PlayStation Now didn’t do a whole lot to impress, well, anyone.
 While it offered a fair number of games, it was limited to streaming only and had some performance issues depending on your internet connection.

-Of course, if you don’t have PlayStation Now, you can always buy these games separately and enjoy them even without a subscription!
+Of course, if you don’t have PlayStation Now, you can always buy these games separately and play even without a subscription.

 3. Fallout 4

 No, Fallout 4 may not be as good as Fallout: New Vegas or even the more recent Outer Worlds, but it’s better than Fallout 76 and that’s got to be worth something.
 If you’re looking for a deep first-person RPG, this is the best you’ll find on PlayStation Now.

 Initially described by developer Guerilla Games as post-post-apocalyptic in setting, Horizon Zero Dawn is an open-world action game that has you hunting robot dinosaurs with spears and a bow.

 Even if that doesn’t sound like a great idea for a game to you, it’s worth playing through for the excellent story.

 Did you finish Death Stranding finding yourself want more Kojima weirdness?
 While it never goes quite as crazy as some earlier entries in the series, Metal Gear Solid V: The Phantom Pain still has plenty of odd to offer.

 If you need even more, this game’s predecessor—Ground Zeroes—is also available on PlayStation Now.

 Who would have thought a PC-style RPG in the same vein as Baldur’s Gate or Icewind Dale would actually be fun to play on a PC?
 The answer to that question doesn’t matter.
 All that matters is that this is a great game, no matter where you play it.